PhilippeR26/starknet-privy/README.md

 ## Getting Started 🚀

 - Create a privy account in https://www.privy.io/ , then creates a new application.
 Search the App ID.
+Select which Social networks that can be used.
 - define a `.env.local` file including :
 ```bash
 NEXT_PUBLIC_PROVIDER_URL = ""